 “The joy of brightening other lives, bearing each others’ burdens, easing others’ loads and supplanting empty hearts and lives with generous gifts becomes for us the magic of the holidays.” – W. C. Jones

-How we all come together to help each other, to ease one and other’s burdens, and to fill everyone’s hearts with joy is all part of what makes the holidays such a magical time.
+How we all come together to help each other, ease each other’s burdens, and fill everyone’s hearts with joy is all part of what makes the holidays such a magical time.

 8. The holidays bring us all together